muxi-ai/cli/docs/guides/async.md

 # Select: Disable async responses
 ```

-This removes the `async:` section from formation.yaml.
+This removes the `async:` section from your formation config.

 ---